felix-muller/hackathon_presentation/README.md

 *(Select or draw the polygon in the interface.)*

 As soon as I confirm, the system generates a **Voronoi partition** covering exactly the selected area.
-Each drone receives its own region, and together these regions **guarantee gap-free, complete coverage**.
+Each drone receives its own region, and together these regions **optimally guarantee gap-free, complete coverage**.

 There are no blind spots and this is a **mathematical guarantee**, not a heuristic.